English Graduate Student Profiles

 nicholas jaroma

-Nicholas Jaroma is a second-year Ph.D. student.
+Nicholas J. Jaroma is a graduate student and teaching assistant.
 He is experienced in teaching and tutoring college students, a huge fan of New England Sports teams, and is greatly invested in American politics.
-He received his M.A. in English at Rhode Island College in 2019, after successfully defending his master’s thesis on the works of William Shakespeare’s influence in American politics.
+He received his M.A. in English at Rhode Island College in 2019, after successfully defending his master’s thesis on the works of William Shakespeare’s influence within American politics.
 His area of focus is early modern English literature, with particular interests in Shakespeare, Milton, as well as the Bible as literature.

 Julia McCoy